markt-de/puppet-nextcloud/REFERENCE.md

 Nextcloud's update commands.
 To completely disable all updates, the parameter should be set to `none` (not recommended).

+##### `update_host`

+Data type: `Optional[String]`

+Optional parameter to specify the FQDN of the host where all critical operations should be performed.
+This includes operations such as the initial installation and consecutive update installations.
+Limiting these operations to a single host should prevent (rare) race conditions.

+Default value: ``undef``

 ##### `version`

 Data type: `String`